hashicorp/terraform-website/content/source/docs/enterprise/api/policies.html.md

 -> **Note**: This endpoint does not use JSON-API's conventions for HTTP headers and body serialization.

+-> **Note**: This endpoint limits the size of uploaded policies to 10MB.
+If a larger payload is uploaded, an HTTP 413 error will be returned, and the policy will not be saved.
+Consider refactoring policies into multiple smaller, more concise documents if you reach this limit.

 ### Request Body

 This PUT endpoint requires the text of a valid Sentinel policy, with a `Content-Type` of `application/octet-stream`.